Get More With an Insurance Broker Who’s There For You

 “My dad and I are here on a daily basis,” Sammy says.
 “I call myself the fireman.
 I put out the fires in the office if there’s a problem.”

-Moore and Associates had been operating as an insurance agency in Surfside Beach since 1979, and the name was known throughout the Beach.
+Before father and son took it over, Moore and Associates had been operating as an insurance agency in Surfside Beach since 1979, and the name was known throughout the community.
 After the purchase and transfer, Sammy and Melvin chose to keep it the same so the community would still recognize the services they offer.

 Today, Moore and Associates is a full service insurance agency offering property, casual and commercial coverage.
 Last month, they commenced carrying life and health policies with Colonial Life and Health Insurance, an addition for which the entire team is very excited.